Donders-Institute/bidscoin/README.md

                             filename is relative (i.e. no "/" in the name) then it is assumed to be located in bidsfolder/code/.
 Default: bidsmap_template.yaml
+      -n SUBPREFIX, --subprefix SUBPREFIX
+                            The prefix common for all the source subject-folders.
+                            Default: 'sub-'
+      -m SESPREFIX, --sesprefix SESPREFIX
+                            The prefix common for all the source session-folders.
+                            Default: 'ses-'

     examples:
       bidseditor.py /project/foo/bids